Jack London Trail Through Northern California

 Now registered as a National Literary Landmark, this was one of London’s favorite places to sit and write notes for his future books.
 In fact, London was such a regular presence at the saloon that the establishment’s owner, Johnny Heinold, reportedly lent him the money for his first year’s tuition at U.C.
 Berkeley.

 Once you’ve filled up on the area’s history, delve into its present with dinner at one of the numerous restaurants filling Jack London Square today.
-Try the Forge for handcrafted wood-fired pizza, or Lungomare for perfectly executed modern Italian with water views.
+Try the Forge for handcrafted wood-fired pizza.

 Stay close by for the night by checking into the Waterfront Hotel.
 Right in the heart of Jack London Square, this modern, nautically-themed hotel seamlessly incorporates the Oakland waterfront’s culture and heritage with a sleek, bright atmosphere.

 The journey is part of the destination when you drive from Oakland to Berkeley via Telegraph Avenue.
 This broad avenue has straddled the two great Bay Area cities since London’s day.